LNL polycategories and doctrines of linear logic: Sorted doctrines

-In a skew multicategory, a tight unit $\done$ (with restricted universal property) is a ``left universal nullary map classifier'', while a tensor product $\mathsf{G} A\ten B$ is a ``left universal tight binary map classifier'' (see~\cite[\S4.4]{bl:skew-multi}), and a hom $\mathsf{G} A \hom B$ corresponds to the notion of ``closedness'' from~\cite[\S4.5]{bl:skew-multi}.
+In a skew multicategory regarded as an \lnl polycategory over $\mathsc{symskew}$, a tight unit $\unit$ (with restricted universal property) is a ``left universal nullary map classifier''.
+Similarly, for objects $A$ and $B$ over $\mathsc{t}$, with corresponding objects $\mathsf{G} A$ and $\mathsf{G} B$ over $\mathsc{l}$, a tensor product $A\ten \mathsf{G} B$ (which also lies over $\mathsc{t}$) is a ``left universal tight binary map classifier'' (see~\cite[\S4.4]{bl:skew-multi}); and a hom $\mathsf{G} A \hom B$ (also lying over $\mathsc{t}$) corresponds to the notion of ``closedness'' from~\cite[\S4.5]{bl:skew-multi}.
 Thus, by~\cite{bl:skew-multi,bl:braided-skew}, we have sorted \lnl doctrines for (symmetric) skew monoidal categories and (symmetric) skew closed categories.
 In particular, the ``noninvertible associator'' of a skew monoidal category is represented as a comparison map

 whose noninvertibility is unsurprising due to the different placements of $\mathsf{G}$.
-(However, a symmetric closed skew-monoidal category is \emph{not} a bifibration over $\mathsc{symskew}$; it lacks some universal properties, such as a tensor product of two loose objects.) \end{eg}
+(However, a symmetric closed skew-monoidal category is \emph{not} a bifibration over $\mathsc{symskew}$; it lacks some universal properties, such as a tensor product of two loose objects.) \end{exa}

+\begin{exa} Let \dD be the sorted doctrine with $\abs{\dD} = \mathsc{cbpv}$, with a single cone for $\foc$ that is sorting.
+Thus, a strictly well-sorted \dD-category is a linearly subunary \lnl multicategory with an $\foc$ satisfying a restricted universal property, and such that $\foc$ is bijective from the nonlinear objects to the linear ones.
+Thus, it consists of a cartesian multicategory together with additional linear homsets